-On April 1st, 2017 Toray Composites (America), Inc. and Toray Carbon Fibers America, Inc. will merge to create a new business called Toray Composite Materials America, Inc.
+On April 1st, 2017 Toray Composites (America), Inc. and Toray Carbon Fibers America, Inc. merged to create a new business called Toray Composite Materials America, Inc.

 Toray Composites (America), Inc. and Toray Carbon Fibers America, Inc. have worked successfully together for 20 years and share the same philosophy and culture.
 Both companies are accomplished with an enviable track record of providing industry leading solutions for our clients.
 We believe our successes are a result of our industry leading practices and the knowledge, passion, and total commitment to quality from all our employees.